husio/blog/content/post/error-handling/index.md

 To keep the examples short and simple an in-memory storage is used.
 Anything more serious would use a database instead.

-## An inline error creation
+## Inline error creation

 It is a common thing to create errors using `errors.New` and `fmt.Errorf` as they are needed.
-When an operation fails handle the failure by creating an error instance and return it.
-Created error should contain information about the cause of the failure.
+When an operation fails you can handle the failure by creating an error instance and returning it.
+The created error should contain information about the cause of the failure.
 With that in mind let us create the first version of a banking service.

 {{< highlight go "hl_lines=14 24 26 30" >}}
 func NewBank() *Bank {